datagouv/cada.data.gouv.fr/README.rst

 .. code-block:: console

     $ pip install raven[flask]
-    # Or, to install it with cada
+    # Or to install it with cada
     $ pip install cada[sentry]

 You need to add your Sentry DSN to the configuration